Ooseykins/AethaModelSwap/Guides/StepByStep.md

 The in-game scale slider just not cutting it?
 In the Import Settings for your model in Unity: go to the Model section and set Scale Factor bigger or smaller then click Apply to change the scaling.

 ![](StepByStepPictures/301SetTheScaling.png)

+## I can't turn off "Replace Standard materials"

+This is due to an optimization of the model materials.
+Uncheck the box, save the configuration, then restart the game.
+The model should now have it's base materials.